sectorsedgecommunity/mapping-docs/docs/json/environment.md

 // AD: Used on Aegis Desert, Aegis Oasis, Devoid Wasteland.
 Open desert with a clear sky, mountains and plenty of sand.
 A pink planet (moon?) and blue planet with rings.
 // CF: Used on Crashed Freighter, Soltec Plaza.
 Pretty red mountains at sunset in the open waters.
 No planets visible but plenty of very bright stars.
 // RW: Used on Railway, Reactor.
 Foggy city with partial clouds, and futuristic skyscrapers riddled with pipes.
 No planets visible.
 // IS: Used on Ice Station, Corahk Canyon, Cold Harbour.
 Coastline of an island with extreme snow mountains, partial clouds.
 No planets visible.
+This skybox/planet is confirmed to be NYX-03.
 // LB: Used on Laboratory.
 Cloud planet with futuristic skyscrapers at sunset.
 A blue gas planet is visible.
 This may be the same planet seen in the default Space skybox.
 // MC: Used on Magma Chamber, Base Omicron.
 Blue-gray harsh mountains with some "pwetty stars" (quote from Paddy on Steam).
 Unlit-side of a planet with a blue atmosphere.
 This MAY be the same planet as in the default Space skybox, but I don't think this is confirmed.
 // ST: Used on Soltrium Temple, Shrine, Devoid Cathedral.
 Pleasant blue-gray mountains with medium clouds.
 Red planet and a gray moon(?) visible.